 I thought I might start the month with something I enjoyed very much as a kid.
-My mom used to make us this recipe, and my favourite way to eat it was, of course, on top of spaghetti.
-That is probably why spaghetti with meatballs is my favourite dish of all-time.
+My mom used to make us this recipe, and my favorite way to eat it was, of course, on top of spaghetti.
+That is probably why spaghetti with meatballs is my favorite dish of all-time.
 Not any meatballs though.
 Moroccan meatballs.

 It’s a thing, I swear.

 In a summer of my childhood, me, my cousin and my parents spent a couple of weeks in my uncle’s beach house.
 I love that house to pieces.
 We used to go there every summer, usually with my cousins and we would just have a blast.

 I remember that one summer more than the others for a specific reason.
 My mom was making dinner for just us, the kids.
 And because of that, she used to ask us (me) what we wanted for dinner.
 That’s a big deal, because that gave me the possibility to say: “Spaghetti with meatballs”, as many times as I could.

 And so my mom made us spaghetti with meatballs every night.
 I guess she did it because she wanted me to realize that if I was to eat my favorite dinner every night, I would grow sick of it.
 She was wrong.
 I still love it.
 And I loved that summer partly because of it.

 So how are Moroccan meatballs any different from any meatballs.

 Here is the main difference: No eggs, No breadcrumbs, No milk … No nonsense

 With all those ingredients gone, how do you make sure that your meatballs are not dry and rubbery?
 I can answer you in two folds: